nairuzabulhul/.CodeBits/Programming Languages/100 Top Programming Languages Questions.md

 - reads the code statements line by line
 - Faster to analyze source code
 - Slower in execution
-- Debugger is easier with interpreted languages, as they go line by line and they stop once they hit an error.
+- Debugging is easier with interpreted languages, as they go line by line and they stop once they hit an error.

 Exs: __Python,Ruby, PHP, JavaScript__